Linaro/lava/doc/v2/developing-tests.rst

       docs-source: first-job
       docs-filename: qemu-pipeline-first-job.yaml

-For :term:`multinode` test jobs, the tags are defined as part of the MultiNode
+For :term:`MultiNode <multinode>` test jobs, the tags are defined as part of the MultiNode protocol block:
-protocol:

 .. code-block:: yaml